ratgdo/homekit-ratgdo/README.md

 - Vehicle departing _motion_ sensor.
 Only on ratgdo32-disco boards, triggers motion if it detects departure of a vehicle.
 - Vehicle presence _occupancy_ sensor.
 Only on ratgdo32-disco boards, set if the distance sensor detects presence of a vehicle.
 - Parking assist laser _light switch_.
 Only on ratgdo32-disco boards.
+- _contact_ sensor.
+Only when rotary encoder enable on ratgdo32 boards, triggers open condition when door manually operated

 Vehicle arrival and departing sensors are only triggered if vehicle motion is detected within 5 minutes of door opening or closing.
 The parking assist laser is activated when vehicle arrival is detected.